04/04/2019 by John Tamming 0 Comments

 What Are Types of Malpractice Claims?

-Typically, when we think of medical malpractice cases, we tend to think of cases which involve surgical errors, such as operating on the wrong hand or foot.
+We usually only think about surgery gone wrong.
 However, surgical errors are only one type of medical malpractice case.
 Medical malpractice claims can vary greatly and be based on a wide variety of factors.

 For example, in Lewis v.
 Plaskos, 2018 ONSC 6058 (CanLII), the medical malpractice case arose out of a failure of a physician in the hospital emergency department to order an MRI when the patient arrived in great pain, having collapsed that morning.
 The plaintiff contended that, because of the doctor’s failure to request an MRI, her outcome was significantly worse.
 The plaintiff ended up getting an MRI, but not until 48 hours later, when she was transferred to another hospital.
 A neurosurgeon advised that removing the lesion compressing her spinal cord would offer very little improvement because the paraplegia had already persisted for more than 48 hours.